scendejasm/dev-day-zoom-out/README.md

 ```

 ## Connect to Prefect Cloud

+For some of the examples, you'll need to connect to Prefect Cloud.

 If you don't already have a Prefect Cloud account, sign up for a free account at [app.prefect.cloud](https://app.prefect.cloud).